vkhooda24/python/README.md

 Hello Python world!
 Welcome you in Python world! :)

-Important : Never forget to add this line at top : #!/usr/bin/python -tt .
-It use python interprator to execute this file.
+Important : Never forget to add this line at top : #!/usr/bin/python -tt .It plays a role if the script is executable, and called without the preceding language.
+The script then calls the language's interpreter to run the code inside the script
 ------------------------------OUTPUT END--------------------------------